Tag Archives: Stephen McKinley Henderson

 Grade: A

-Manchester by the Sea is a beautiful film.
+Manchester by the Sea (2016) is a beautiful film.

 Lee receives a call one day with news that his brother, Joe, has died.

-In the mix are the characters of Joe and Lee’s ex-wives- Elise and Randi (Michelle Williams), playing small, yet pivotal roles.
+In the mix are the characters of Joe and Lee’s ex-wives- Elise and Randi (Michelle Williams), playing small yet pivotal roles.

-The film is dark, and many characters either suffer from emotional trauma, neurosis, or some other maladies, either physical or emotional.
-The slice of life analogy comes into play-everyone can relate to these characters in some way- most people have lived in towns like this, and/or have suffered crappy turns of events in life.
+The slice-of-life analogy comes into play.
+Everyone can relate to these characters in some way, and most people have lived in towns like this and/or have suffered crappy turns of events in life.

 Anyone who has gone through pain (which is everybody) can relate to these characters.

-The supporting, and even the tiny characters, are perfectly cast and have hearty Boston-type accents that I loved.
-From Joe’s wife to Patrick’s girlfriend’s mother, to various other walk-on characters, each has a vulnerability mixed with toughness- as if life has been hard and they are wary of trust, yet they help each other and stick together.
+The supporting cast, including even the tiny characters, is perfectly cast and has hearty Boston-type accents that I loved.
+From Joe’s wife to Patrick’s girlfriend’s mother to various other walk-on characters, each has a vulnerability mixed with toughness.

 The characters are a major positive to Manchester by the Sea.

-Many reflective moments abound within the film- we often are given scenes of Lee driving down the highway- deep in thought.
+Many reflective moments abound within the film, and we are often given scenes of Lee driving down the highway deep in thought.
 Or long shots of the vast Atlantic Ocean, where fishing is a large part of the character’s lives.
-Fishing boats and waves are monumental in the film.

-During the best sequence of the film, when a startling event occurs, the scenes are mixed with classical and operatic music, giving the scenes and the shocking revelations, power and meat.
+During the best sequence of the film, when a startling event occurs, the scenes are mixed with classical and operatic music, giving the scenes and the shocking revelations power and meat.

 This film has it all.